-Under our merchant arrangements, we use a subsidiary of Duke Energy Field Services (Duke Energy Field Services Marketing, LP) as our agent to purchase natural gas from third parties at pipeline interconnect points, as well as residue gas from our Minden and Ada processing plants, and then resell the aggregated natural gas primarily to third parties.
-In the case of certain industrial end-user customers, from time to time we may sell aggregated natural gas to a subsidiary of Duke Energy Field Services which in turn would resell natural gas to these customers.
-Under these arrangements, we expect that this subsidiary of Duke Energy Field Services would make a profit on these sales.
+Under our merchant arrangements, we use a subsidiary of Duke Energy Field Services (Duke Energy Field Services Marketing, LP) as our agent to purchase natural gas from third parties at pipeline interconnect points, as well as residue gas from our Minden and Ada processing plants, and then resell the aggregated natural gas to third parties.
 We also sell our NGLs at the Minden processing plant to a subsidiary of Duke Energy Field Services (Duke Energy NGL Services, LP) who then transports the NGLs on our 45% owned Black Lake pipeline.
 We have also entered into a fixed price natural gas purchase arrangement with a third party customer.
-In connection with this third party arrangement, we have also entered into a financial hedging arrangement with a subsidiary of Duke Energy Field Services (Duke Energy Field Services sold the fixed price risk related to the third party arrangement.
+In connection with this third party arrangement, we have also entered into a financial hedging arrangement with a subsidiary of Duke Energy Field Services (Duke Energy Field Services Marketing, LP).
+Under this hedging arrangement, we have reduced the fixed price risk related to the third party arrangement.
 These arrangements expire in March 2006.
 We also have a condensate sales agreement with TEPPCO Partners L.P. where we sell substantially all of our condensate to them under a market-based agreement.
 In February 2005, Duke Energy Field Services sold its interest in TEPPCO Partners L.P. and as such the revenues are no longer accounted for as affiliate transactions.
 Please read "DCP Midstream Partners Predecessor Notes to Combined Financial Statements - Agreements and Transactions with Affiliates."